 This budget is reviewed by the JPA Governing Board during the year to give consideration to unanticipated income and expenditures.
 Budget appropriations lapse at each year-end.
 The original and final budget are presented for the General Fund as required under Generally Accepted Accounting Principles (GAAP), with the exception of the amount approved in the budget to be added to the reserves of fund balance.
-The addition to reserves of fund balance is eliminated to report the actual expenses on the GAAP basis on the Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund.
+The addition to reserves of fund balance is eliminated and the entry to true-up the medical supplies inventory is added to report the actual expenses on the GAAP basis on the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund, which is reported as required supplementary information.